Tibet Travel Information

 Culture in Tibet:

-People here are very unique and versatile having been influenced by the Bön tradition and other local beliefs.
-Mostly they follow Tibetan Buddhism and worship and circumambulate around temples, shrines, and other holy site.
-Buddhism has exerted a particularly strong influence on Tibetan culture since its introduction in the 7th Century.
-Based on their beliefs, culture, and knowledge, they have created brilliant arts and crafts like Thangka, murals, sculptures, Tibetan knives, Tibetan carpets, dresses, their own opera, calendar, Herbal medicine, language, and other unique local cultures and customs.
+Due to the Bön tradition and other local beliefs, the people here are very distinctive and adaptable.
+Mostly they follow Tibetan Buddhism and worship and circumambulate around temples, shrines, and other holy sites.
+Buddhism has exerted a particularly strong influence on Tibetan culture since its introduction in the 7th century.
+Based on their beliefs, culture, and knowledge, they have created brilliant arts and crafts like Thangka, murals, sculptures, Tibetan knives, Tibetan carpets, dresses, opera, calendars, herbal medicine, language, and other unique local cultures and customs.
 Barkhor Street in Lhasa can see all kinds of these handicrafts as traveler souvenirs.
-Tibetans traditionally offer Khatag, propose a toast with their festive Chang and Tibetan Tea (Salt, Yak Butter, milk), and perform their expert singing and dancing to greet the guests, making it a really enjoyable experience to meet them.
+Tibetans traditionally offer Khatag, propose a toast with their festive Chang and Tibetan Tea (salt, yak butter, and milk), and perform their expert singing and dancing to greet the guests, making it a really enjoyable experience to meet them.

-Tibetan culture has been developing under the influence number of factors.
-Specifically, geography and climactic conditions - its altitude, short growing season, and cold weather have encouraged reliance on pastoralism as well as the development of different cuisine from surrounding regions.
+Tibetan culture has been developing under a number of factors.
+Specifically, geography and climactic conditions—its altitude, short growing season, and cold weather—have encouraged reliance on pastoralism as well as the development of different cuisines from surrounding regions.

 People: